Raising Chickens for Meat (and Money)

 They are building a pretty good start-up business from their meat chickens.

-You can download more free reports here, only from New Terra Farm
+new-one-acre-plan-spiralFREE - only from New Terra Farm

 More like Raising Chickens for Meat...

-I wrote some books...
+So I wrote some other books...

 Based on 20+ years of gardening and farming experience, I wrote some books that show you practical approaches to gardening and raising small livestock.
 If you want to fill your freezer and cold storage with your own healthy, nutritious food, and provide some real food security for your family, it might be worth a look here.